What Happens After You Serve Your Spouse Texas Divorce Papers?

 Receiving Divorce Papers: What to Expect

 Receiving divorce papers in Texas can feel like a sudden jolt, catching you off guard and stirring up a storm of emotions.
 The initial shock and uncertainty might feel overwhelming, but it’s crucial to know what happens after you serve your spouse Texas divorce papers.
-In Texas, once those papers are served, time is of the essence.
-According to the Texas Family Code, you have a specific timeframe—typically 20 days plus the following Monday—to file an official response and avoid a default judgment.
-Failing to respond within this period could result in the court granting a default judgment in favor of your spouse, potentially awarding them everything they have requested in their divorce petition.
+In Texas, once divorce papers are served, time matters.
+The Texas Family Code typically gives you 20 days plus the following Monday to file a response.
+Missing this deadline can lead to a default judgment, allowing the court to grant your spouse the relief requested in the petition.

 Where Do I Go to Get Divorce Papers Served – VIdeo